MASLAB/software-how-to/README.md

 # DC Motors
 DC motors may come with encoders to estimate how many rotation has the motor rotated.
 To increase the resolution of the encoder, the encoder spins with some gear ratio with respect to the motor, which also has another gear ratio.
 For example, the provided motor is a 10:1 motor with an encoder that does 11 counts per revolution (also called pulse per revolution).
 This means the encoder will count 10 * 11 = 110 counts per motor rotation.

-Raven supports up to 5 DC motors with encoders.
+Raven supports up to [5 DC motors with encoders](https://github.com/MASLAB/kitbot-how-to?tab=readme-ov-file#motor-connection).
 There are 3 ways to drive the motors:
 * Direct - Motor moves according to a torque and speed factor.
 We recommend driving in direct mode first to get things started.
 * Position (requires encoder) - Motor moves to an encoder position with PID control
 * Velocity (requires encoder) - Motor moves with a set encoder velocity using PID control
 * Disabled - Turn off the motor

 To use the motors, make sure you have [imported Raven](#import-raven).
 Then follow the following examples for each mode.
-The examples assume we are using motor 1.

 > [!TIP]
-> Once motor mode and PID values are set, you can `set` motor drive values without having to set the mode and PID values again.
+> Once motor mode and PID values are set, you can set motor drive values without having to set the mode and PID values again.

 ## Direct mode
 In direct mode, you get to set the torque factor as 0% to 100% of available torque.
 You also get to set the speed as 0% to 100% of max speed and a direction of rotation.
 These conditions are subjected to the battery's voltage.
 Do this for most reliable actuation or custom controls.
 Also useful as a part of mechanical designs.